Utilities for Configuration

 Configuration

-The configuration helpers here have two purposes, simplify the config setup and allow for in-situ updated configuration.
-The library supports loading config from YAML files per default, but can be extended to support more / different types of config.
+The configuration helpers serve two purposes: simplifying the initial config setup and allowing for live-updated configuration.
+The library supports loading configuration from YAML files by default, and can be extended with custom readers for other formats through the ConfigReaderProvider service interface.

-• ConfigWatcher: Watch a directory for config files of the same type and notify listeners on changes (new files, updates and deleted files).
-It handles the parsing of the config and has an event listener for making metrics easy.
+The ConfigWatcher watches a directory for config files of the same type and notifies listeners on any changes including new files, updates and deletions.
+It parses each config file using the provided reader and exposes an event listener interface for easy integration with metrics.

 import net.morimekta.config.ConfigWatcher;